nystudio107/plugindev/README.md

     composer create-project nystudio107/plugindev --no-install

-This will create a project named `plugindev` which is probably what you want, but if you want to manually pick a name, you can:
+This will create a project named `plugindev` which is a turnkey Craft CMS install for developing plugins.

-    composer create-project nystudio107/plugindev PATH --no-install

-Make sure that `PATH` is the path to your project, including the name you want for the project, e.g.:

-    composer create-project nystudio107/plugindev craft3 --no-install

 We use `--no-install` so that the composer packages for the root project are not installed.

+**N.B.** If you change the directory name to some

 ## Setting Up Local Dev